 After a few experiences and participant observation in several carnivals, I assembled this little Survival Guide to Carnival and I hope it helps everyone to party hard with no regrets!

 Survival Guide to Carnival in Brazil

 Go to the streets

-Brazil’s most famous carnival parties are the Parades at Rio’s Sambodromo, but, honestly, as much fun as you can have watching the crazy costumes and monumental cars or dancing samba wearing one of those costumes, this isn’t the best carnival experience you can have in Brazil.
+Brazil’s most famous carnival parties are the Parades at Rio’s Sambodromo, but, honestly, as much fun as you can have watching the crazy costumes and monumental parade cars or taking part of the parade wearing one of those costumes, this isn’t the best carnival experience you can have in Brazil.

 Do you want to live the true, authentic, roots brazilian carnival?
 Find out where the street blocos (blocos are translated as “blocs” and mean a group of organizers that bring music, that can be played live or not, parading the streets with people following them) and go after them!
 I personally prefer blocos with live music.